 Firstly, it is important to remember that we believe it is most important that pupils enjoy reading and see the benefits of immersing themselves in a great story or book.
 With our librarian we have created a library full of interesting reads and give our students access to an exciting programme of author visits throughout the school.

-- Expert readers are able to tackle increasingly challenging fiction and non fiction texts.
-We want students to experience a range of reading material which helps them to broaden their understanding and knowledge but also deal with complex language.
+Expert Readers choose to challenge themselves: We want students to experience a range of reading material which helps them to broaden their understanding and knowledge but also deal with complex language.
 Expert readers deliberately choose from a wide range of genres and styles (both fiction and non fiction texts).

-Expert Readers always use expert strategies: Teachers across all departments plan into schemes of learning the use of subject specific texts from science to history to art and literature.
+Expert Readers always use expert strategies: Teachers across all departments plan into schemes of learning the use of subject specific texts from science and history to art and literature.
 Expert readers know the strategies that help them read, employing them to stay focused and understand better.
 Expert readers understand what to do when reading breaks down.

-Expert readers confidently read aloud: Expert readers are able to read a text quickly and fluently.
+Expert readers confidently read aloud: Expert readers are able to read a text quickly and fluently and with expression.
 For some of our pupils improving their reading fluency will be a key aim of becoming an expert reader; speed and fluency affects how well we read and understand a text.